Search Wisconsin State Records Online (Free)

 Wisconsin police departments will maintain arrest records and submit them to the CIB, which manages the criminal history repository.
 Therefore, individuals can also visit the arresting agency and pay the fee to access their criminal history.
 Another way individuals can access Wisconsin state records is by using the state website.

-In addition to the method above, our resource on free Wisconsin state background checks, arrests and criminal records provides a comprehensive list of other criminal record custodians and contains every county sheriff’s office and jail’s contact information which streamlines the process of finding recent arrests.
+In addition to the method above, there are resources available online that offers free Wisconsin state background checks, arrests and criminal records provides a comprehensive list of other criminal record custodians and contains every county sheriff’s office and jail’s contact information which streamlines the process of finding recent arrests.

 Can Anyone See a Juvenile’s Criminal History in Wisconsin?